From an article for Bucks Free Press by Alison Bailey and Neil Rees.

 Other visitors included the Czech poet and anthropologist, Franz Baermann Steiner and the Austrian Expressionist, Oskar Kokoschka who was a major influence on Marie-Louise’s work.
 Frederick Kankam Boadu, a student and anti-colonial activist from The Gold Coast (now Ghana), also visited as can be seen in this photo.Kankam Boadu and Joe Appiah who may be the other African in the photo, shared a house in Primrose Hill in the 1940s were both members of the West African Students Union which was the key political, social and cultural organisation for Africans in Britain.
 In Hampstead in 1947 Kankam-Boadu married Erna ‘Miki’ Cohn, a German Jewish refugee, who may have been his connection to Marie-Louise.

 Both artists took part in the Allied Artists Exhibition which toured Britain in 1942.
 Two years later, the Czechoslovak Institute held an “Exhibition of Painting and Sculpture by Marie-Louise Motesiczky and Mary Duras” with both artists’ work reflecting their experience of exile and isolation.
 Oskar Kokoschka made an unsuccessful attempt to get The Tate to purchase some of Marie-Louise’s pictures from the exhibition.
 Today The Tate owns seven of her paintings and has named a gallery the Marie-Louise Archive Gallery in her honour.
-An exhibition to celebrate her life and work is being held at the gallery in Tate Britain until March 22nd.

 A bust of Jan Masaryk by Mary Duras was given to the Czech Embassy by the current occupant of the studio near Wendover, where it was left when Mary returned to Prague after the war.
 Marie-Louise spent the rest of her life in Britain.
-Three paintings have been given by the Marie-Louise von Motesiczky Charitable Trust to the Amersham Museum where they are on permanent display.
+Five paintings have been given by the Marie-Louise von Motesiczky Charitable Trust to the Amersham Museum where they are on permanent display.

 The Undiscovered Expressionist A Life of Marie-Louise von Motesiczky by Jill Lloyd and The Czech Connection Jan Masaryk & President Beneš and the Czechoslovak Government-in-Exile in London and Bucks during World War 2 by Neil Rees are available to buy at Amersham Museum.